Description

 Each Zipline spring brake section consist of 1 spring and 1 nylon spacer = approx 30cm.

-Spring packs have been found to be an effective EAD.
-A spring pack is made up of multiple springs which are approximately 30cm in length connected by plastic spacer blocks.
-The number of springs necessary for each zip line EAD, depends on rider arrival speed, weight range of riders, what type of primary brake is used as well as other variables.
-Our spring packs are specifically designed for zip line braking.
+Spring packs have been found to be an effective primary and/or secondary brake (EAD).
+A spring pack is made up of multiple springs which connected by plastic spacer blocks.
+The number of springs necessary for each primary and/or secondary zipline brake depends on rider arrival speed, weight range of riders, what type of primary brake is used as well as other variables.
+Our spring packs are designed specifically for zip line braking.

 Spring Brake – EAD- Emergency arrest device